 Surety Bonds

-Licensees and applicants for a money transmitter or a seller of payment instruments license must have and maintain a surety bond in a form and terms acceptable and payable to the Department.
-Minimum bond requirements are $100,000 for money transmitters and $250,000 for sellers of payment instruments.
+Licensees and applicants for a money transmitter license must have and maintain a surety bond in a form and terms acceptable and payable to the Department.
+Minimum bond requirements for money transmitters is $250,000.
 Additional bond coverage may be required, but may not exceed $2,000,000.

 Electronic Surety Bonds (ESB)